There are two panels displayed when you view OCL content:

 To view only the English language passages of the decision, check the ‘View translated passages only’ box at the top of the Table of Contents above the Oxford Law Citator link.

 The shaded portions of the English translation will now be displayed in consecutive order on the screen.

 To switch the full text display back to the default view, uncheck the ‘View translated passages only’ box.

-Expand or collapse the headings in the TOC to display more or less detail and click through to the desired section of the document.
+Expand or collapse the headings in the Table of Contents to display more or less detail and click through to the desired section of the document.

-Additionally, the TOC expands to display long headings.
-Click the arrow at the top of the panel to expand the TOC:
+Additionally, the Table of Contents expands to display long headings.
+Click the arrow at the top of the panel to expand the Table of Contents: